 Contractors may use their own hot work permit system when working on a Water Corporation controlled site provided the system has been assessed as meeting or exceeding our requirements.
-This assessment must be documented on the CTW by the contract manager.
+This assessment must be documented on the contractor work authority by the contract manager.